Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: More Experimental Details and Results

 \subsection{More Experiments on Early-Phase SAM}

 In this subsection, we provide more experimental results to demonstrate the effect of SAM on generalization and sharpness when applied during the early phase of training.

-In \cref{fig:suppl_SAM_to_SGD_generalization}, we include more experiment results for ResNet-20 and VGG-16 on the CIFAR-10 datasets.
+\textbf{The effect of early-phase SAM on the generalization ability.} In \cref{fig:suppl_SAM_to_SGD_generalization}, we include more experimental results for ResNet-20 and VGG-16 on the CIFAR-10 datasets.
 Similar to our results in \cref{fig:SAM_to_SGD_generalization}, the generalization gap between { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$} and { $\boldsymbol{\theta}_{\textrm{SAM}}^T$} remains substantial until the SAM training proportion exceeds $0.6$.
-The same applies for the the sharpness of { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$}.
+The same applies for the sharpness of { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$}.
 These results further validate that applying SAM only during the early phase offers limited improvements on generalization and sharpness of the final solution compared to full SAM training.

+\textbf{The effect of early-phase SAM on the sharpness evolution.} Other than focusing on the sharpness of the final solution, we are also interested in the effect of early-phase SAM on the evolution process of the sharpness.